-The assessment from the P&T Committee will be addressed to the candidate.
 The P&T committee will send it to the candidate and send a copy of it to the Dean and to the candidate's chair.

 The assessment is to be finished and in the hands of the candidate, the candidate's chair, and the Dean no later than two weeks before the due date of the Faculty Review Checklist.
 (That checklist is usually due in the Dean's Office at the end of April.)
 That way, any candidate who wants to react to the assessment will have time to do so before the term ends and the P&T Committee dissolves.